anishka07/msg_classifier/README.md

 ## Overview

 This project focuses on detecting spam messages using machine learning.
-It emphasizes Exploratory Data Analysis (EDA) to enhance model performance.
+It emphasizes on Exploratory Data Analysis (EDA) to enhance model performance.

 ## Project Structure